phoenix-codecrafters/phoenix-codecrafters.github.io/index.md

 <img src="doc/landing-page.png">   /* replace for  screen shots of the mockup pages we plan to use as a basis for our final project. */

-Digits is an application that allows users to:
+Study Buddy is an application that allows users to:

-  * Register an account.
+  * Register an account
-  * Create and manage a set of contacts.
-  * Add a set of timestamped notes regarding their interactions with each contact.
+  * JOIN /CREATE A GROUP
+  * SET UP YOUR PROFILE
+  * ADD YOUR CLASSES
+  * MESSENGER

 ## Installation
 First, install Meteor.

-Second, download a copy of Digits.
-Note that Digits is a private repo and so you will need to request permission from the author to gain access to the repo.
+Second, download a copy of Study Buddy.
+Note that Study Buddy is a private repo and so you will need to request permission from the author to gain access to the repo.

 Third, cd into the app directory install the required libraries with: